-Me, trying to explain my not-so-bad-all-things-considered* OCD to my loving husband after I burst into tears tonight over a lampshade:
+:: Me, trying to explain anxiety to my loving spouse after I burst into tears over a crooked lampshade.

-It’s not that I actually care about whether the lampshades are straight.
-I don’t even like that lamp.
-That’s a hideous lamp.
-In fact, if that lamp were to disappear I would be happy.
-Why do we even HAVE that lamp?
-It looks like some mother-of-pearl barfed all over a broken slinky.
-And then the lampshade is even worse.
+Me: It’s not that I actually care about whether the lampshades are straight.
+I don’t even like those lamps.
+Those are hideous lamps.
+In fact, if those lamps were to disappear I would be happy.
+Why do we even HAVE them?
+They look like some mother-of-pearl barfed all over broken slinkies.
+And then the lampshades are even worse.

-The rest of me is freaking the fuck out and wants to hide under the covers.
+Anxiety disorder has me freaking out and wanting to hide under the covers.